 DISSERTATION RESEARCH AND WRITING: Fellowships that do not require a focus on a particular geographical region.

-1. Graduate and Professional Students Government (GPSG) research grant: this grant provides up to $1500 in funding for graduate and professional students to conduct qualitative or quantitative research with the aim of increasing their knowledge of or contributing to current scholarship in their particular field(s) of study.
+1. Graduate and Professional Students Government (GPSG) research grant: this grant provides funding for graduate and professional students to conduct qualitative or quantitative research with the aim of increasing their knowledge of or contributing to current scholarship in their particular field(s) of study.

-3. Graduate College Summer Fellowships: this fellowship of $3000 is intended to facilitate completion of the doctoral degree in a timely manner for students who will have completed their comprehensive examinations by the spring.
+3. Graduate College Summer Fellowships: this fellowship is intended to facilitate completion of the doctoral degree in a timely manner for students who will have completed their comprehensive examinations by the spring.

 4. T. Anne Cleary International Dissertation Research Fellowships: the purpose of this award is to provide funds for UI doctoral candidates to conduct dissertation research outside of North America, and is available to all disciplinary areas.
 Award amount ranges from $1500 to $5000.

 5. Marcus Bach Graduate Fellowships: this fellowship aims to support the completion of an MFA project or doctoral dissertation.
 The fellowship’s goal is to foster intercultural communication and/or the understanding of diverse philosophies and religious perspectives, and projects in this area are the most appropriate proposals.
 Bach Fellowships may be awarded for two semesters ($17,000 stipend plus $1,000 tuition scholarship) or for one semester ($8,500 plus $500 tuition scholarship, which may be combined with a quarter-time research or teaching assistantship).
 (While this fellowship does not provide health care, students are able to purchase it at the reduced TA rate.)